Functional Organizational Structure – Advantages and Disadvantages

-A functional organization structure is one of the most common organizational structures which divides the company into depatments such as marketing department, engineering department, sales department, IT department etc.
+A functional organization structure is one of the most common organizational structures which divides the company into departments such as marketing department, engineering department, sales department, IT department, etc.

 Employees are supervised by a department manager with expertise in the same field.
-This expertise supports him to analyze the powers of his personnel and lead them to achieve the goals.
-Department managers are responsible of the performance of his department.
+This expertise supports him to analyze the powers of his team and lead them to achieve the goals.
+Department managers are responsible for the performance of his department.
 The communication flows through the department heads to the top management.

-Employees are classified classified according to the function they perform within the organization.
+Employees are classified according to the function they perform within the organization.

 If you consider other types of organizational structures, you will see some differences in reporting system.
-For example in a projectized organization structure you report to the project manager.
+For example, in a projectized organizational structure , you report to the project manager.
 In a matrix organizational structure, your reporting hierarchy depends on the type of the matrix.